Backing up your ART data is a wise precaution as it is irreplaceable.

 Above command will perform reboot after flashing, this is needed.

 If on the other hand your partition is read-only and you have no console you have to make it RW my changing it's definition in images/Makefile than recompile and put new image on your device.
+Also you can use kernel module to write ART without recompiling, see kmod-mtd-rw.
 After you fixed your art partition I HIGHLY advice to put a proper image back (with art partition as read-only)